FreshKernel/kraft-sync/README.md

    launcher, [MultiMC Launcher] and the launchers that are based on it use those variables, and other launchers like [ATLauncher] use the same for compatibility
-9. Now launch the instance to run the game, if this is the first time, it will ask you for the URL that from **Step 4**.
+9. Now launch the instance to run the game, if this is the first time, it will ask you for the URL from **Step 4**.
    Enter it and then wait for the sync process to finish, the game will launch with the new synced content
 10. To make this process easier for all the players, export the instance from **Step 5** that's configured to use the script, make sure to include the used JAR file and the `kraft-sync-data` folder